Back to Extension, training & tools

 3) conserve the body condition of breeding females improving their ability to both calve successfully and rebreed at the subsequent mating opportunity.

-Weaning and data collection is underway for the first breeding cycle of the project.
+Weaning and data collection is underway for the first breeding cycle of the project and the second cycle has recently commenced.

 The project is being driven by grower group ASHEEP & BEEF, in collaboration with Dr Enoch Bergman from Swans Veterinary Services.